-Who is accountable for ensuring that employees apply what they learned in a workshop or class or similar event back on the job?
+Who is accountable for making sure employees apply what they learned in a workshop or class or similar event back on the job?
 This is called training transfer or transfer of learning.

 If you’re not in the training and development field you might wonder why you should care.
 After all, the individual attended a workshop.
 That’s the important part, right?

 Actually, it’s only the first important part.
-And if people don’t apply what they learned, they forget it.
+If people don’t apply what they learned, they forget it.
 Time and money will have been spent and you won’t get improved performance or any of the other benefits that should or could be the result of training.

 So again, who should be accountable?
 Management wants the training organization to be accountable for it.
 Prominent leaders of the training and development field also want the training organization to be held accountable for it.
 Take a look at two of the best known evaluation models in the field, from Kirkpatrick and Phillips.